HeatPhoenix/memristor-gecnet/README.md

 # Memristor-based G&CNET accelerator

-This repository contains the code used to write the paper: "Guidance and Control Neural Network Acceleration using Memristors"
+This repository contains the code used to write the paper: "Guidance and Control Neural Network Acceleration using Memristors".

-A video is also provided explaining the Guidance & Control Networks (G&CNETs) and the backward propagation of optimal samples: "[Video: Neural representation of a time optimal, constant acceleration rendezvous](https://youtu.be/XdpqDP_hY4k)"
+The studied G&CNETs are derived from the paper "[Neural representation of a time optimal, constant acceleration rendezvous](https://arxiv.org/abs/2203.15490)".
+The authors of this paper also provide a video explaining the Guidance & Control Networks (G&CNETs) and the backward propagation of optimal samples: "[Video: Neural representation of a time optimal, constant acceleration rendezvous](https://youtu.be/XdpqDP_hY4k)"

 ## Description

 We train two neural models using the data augmentation technique called backward generation of optimal examples.
 The models learn to represent the optimal control policy (i.e. thrust direction) and the value function (i.e. time of flight) for a time-optimal, constant acceleration rendezvous.
 The optimal control problem is inspired by the 11th Edition of the Global Trajectory Optimisation Competition (GTOC 11) and constitutes transfers starting from the asteroid belt and ending at a specific phase of a circular orbit.
+This is then repeated but within the structure of a simulation of a memristor-based neural network accelerator (rather than the default FP32 of PyTorch) with a neural network of identical architecture (in terms of size, layers and activation).
+The result of both is evaluated, and figures are plotted.

 ## Repository structure